JeffLIrion/Math-Course-Notes/readme.txt

-This file contains the following notes:
+This repository contains the following notes:

 Ordinary Differential Equations
 - Math 119A Midterm 1 Notes